The Carbon AI Chat also supports basic styling inside text

 For more information, see the documentation for PublicConfig.themeConfig.

-The Carbon AI chat displays an optional home screen featuring content presented to users during their initial interaction and accessible later in the conversation.
-Many use it to give people sample prompts for their assistant.
+The Carbon AI Chat displays an optional home screen featuring content presented to users during their initial interaction and accessible later in the conversation.
+Many use it to provide sample prompts for their assistant, but there is considerable freedom on this page to introduce your particular assistant.

 For more information, see the documentation for ChatInstance.updateHomeScreenConfig.

-The Carbon AI chat launcher welcomes and engages customers so they know where to find help if they need it.
+The Carbon AI Chat launcher welcomes and engages customers so they know where to find help if they need it.
+You can also provide your own launcher.

 For more information, see the documentation for ChatInstance.updateLauncherConfig.

-The Carbon AI chat strategically provides access to various elements around the Carbon AI chat.
-You can directly write to these elements or write to them as portals from your application if you use advanced frameworks like React, Angular, Vue, or a web component.
+The Carbon AI Chat strategically provides access to various elements around the Carbon AI Chat.
+You can directly write to them as portals from your application with frameworks like React, Angular, Vue, or a web component.
 The writeable elements available are defined at WriteableElementName.

 For more information, see the documentation for React and web components.

-The Carbon AI chat opens an overlay panel with custom content anytime.
-Panels are effective for use cases that range from pre-chat content forms, post-chat feedback forms, or multistep processes.
+The Carbon AI Chat can open an overlay panel with custom content at any time.
+Panels are effective for use cases that range from pre-chat content forms, post-chat feedback forms, or multi-step processes.
 You can open the panel at any time, whether from an event, a user_defined

 response, or even an action a user takes on your website.